Quick links (about the journal):

 New

 The articles of the latest issue are already available for download.
-In this issue, readers will find important contributions on ethical considerations in digital ethics, digital transformation, career sustainability and satisfaction, coordination technology, collaborative culture, artificial intelligence, and risk management.
+In this issue, readers will find important contributions on software metrics, digital transformation, megaprojects, artificial intelligence in agile project management, and agile project management education.

 Downloads